Italian banks' bad debt cleanup to expose bigger capital gap

-MILAN (Reuters) - A drive by Italian banks to come clean on bad loans during a European bank health check may force them to raise as much as 20 billion euros in capital, three times more than that penciled in so far, to shore up their balance sheets.
+MILAN, Feb 20 (Reuters) - A drive by Italian banks to come clean on bad loans during a European bank health check may force them to raise as much as 20 billion euros in capital, three times more than that pencilled in so far, to shore up their balance sheets.

 The bad debts are a problem that Italian banks had swept under the carpet because booking soured loans at market value would open a big hole in their accounts.